vonhathanh/ForexBot/README.md

 - Data visualization (done, nothing much to see)
 - Create some tools to compare performance between models (done)
 - Improve model accuracy (better reward function, standardize data, more features as input to our data)
-- Using news data as feature
+- Using news data as feature, we must calculate avg time the market is affected by news and then distribute it accordingly to current timeframe
 - Display trade history
 - Make action space more diversity
 - Implement save and restore model functionality
 - Write unit test
+- Use custom model
+- Implement weight initialization
 # Notes:
 - M15 time frame data contains about 200k records, we may want to switch to smaller time frame for more data